Everything You Need to Know about GMAT Test Day

 Arriving Prepared on Test Day

 Being prepared for GMAT test day can alleviate a great deal of stress and help facilitate an optimal testing experience.
 Students should first and foremost make sure they know how to get to the test center.
 It is advisable to visit the location in advance of the actual test, in order to become familiar with the transportation routine (traffic, directions, parking, etc.).
 Test-takers should plan on arriving at the test center at least half an hour before the test begins.
-Test centers generally have waiting areas where students can relax, read a newspaper, or do some last-minute studying.
-In order to be admitted to the test center, students must bring valid identification, a letter or email from Pearson VUE confirming the test appointment, and their list of business schools that they wish to receive scores.
-Valid identification must include the test-taker's name (exactly as it appears on registration), date of birth, a recent and recognizable photograph, and signature.
+Test centers generally have waiting areas where students can relax or do some last-minute studying.
+In order to be admitted to the test center, students must have valid identification that includes the test-taker's name (exactly as it appears on registration), date of birth, a recent and recognizable photograph, and signature.
 Documents that meet these criteria include passports, driver's licenses, military IDs, or government-issued national identification cards.
-All forms of identification must be current (expired documents are not allowed).
-Snacks and drinks are allowed only during breaks and cannot be taken into the test room (they must be stored in lockers outside of the testing area).
-Test-takers are advised to pack all of their materials the night before the exam.
+All forms of identification must be current as expired documents are not allowed.
+Although showing the email or letter from Pearson VUE confirming your test date, time, and location isn't required, you might want to have it with you in case there's any question about your correct appointment.
+Snacks and drinks are permitted only during breaks and cannot be taken into the test room.
+They must be stored in lockers outside of the testing area.
+Test-takers are advised to pack all their materials the night before the exam.

 Test Center Rules and Regulations